Titolo

 The RAO operator clicks on the UserID to view the product details:

-Opens the "General Information" dropdown where information about the certificate with status indication are shown:
+Opens the General Information dropdown where information about the certificate with status indication are shown:

-RAO operator then clicks on the pen icon next to the "Active" status and selects the new status "Suspended" in the drop-down menu options:
+RAO operator then clicks on the pen icon next to the Active status and selects the new status Suspended in the drop-down menu options:

-The RAO also defines the end date of suspension, attaches the contract, and reports in "Notes" the reasons for suspension.
+The RAO also defines the end date of suspension, attaches the contract, and reports in Notes the reasons for suspension.

-Then confirms by clicking the "Confirm" button.
+Then confirm by clicking the Confirm button.

 If the operation has been successful, the following pop up will appear:

-The status of the product will change to "Suspended":
+The status of the product will change to Suspended:

 Product Revocation

-From the side menu "Search and Consultations" > "Active" the RAO operator can search for the certificate to be revoked, using the available filters:
+From the side menu Search and Consultations > Active the RAO operator can search for the certificate to be revoked, using the available filters:

 • Order ID